Rental Property Calculator

 And sometimes, your cash-on-cash returns by leveraging rental property mortgages are actually higher.
 It depends on your interest and the other mortgage terms; you just have to run the numbers.

-Which is why we built a rental property mortgage calculator right into our rental income calculator, and also calculate cash-on-cash returns for you.
+This is why we built a rental property mortgage calculator right into our little program there, and also calculate cash-on-cash returns for you.

-Does this Rental Property Calculator Also Calculate Cap Rates?
+Does this Online Real Estate Rental Calculator For Landlords Also Calculate Cap Rates?

 Yep!